 Most men will get HPV at some point in their life – around 8 out of 10.
 The likelihood of getting HPV will increase with the number of sexual partners you have.

-Most strains of HPV are harmless, produce no symptoms, and are cleared by your immune system without incident.
+Most infections caused by HPV are harmless, produce no symptoms, and are cleared by your immune system without incident.

 However, some strains of HPV can cause some serious damage to your health.